anelson/linux_devbox/README.md

   *  `genfstab -U /mnt >> /mnt/etc/fstab` to generate an `/etc/fstab` file to preserve the current mount config.
 * `arch-chroot /mnt` to chroot into the new system and begin setting it up
   * Set the time zone with `ln -sf /usr/share/zoneinfo/Region/City /etc/localtime`.
 Eastern is usually `US/NewYork` or some such.
   * Set the system clock to UTC.
-This is a Linux convention not Windows to be careful if you dual boot.  `hwclock --systohc`
+This is a Linux convention not Windows so be careful if you dual boot.  `hwclock --systohc`
+  * Ensure the system clock is synchronized with `timedatectl set-ntp true`
   * Edit `/etc/locale.gen` and uncomment the locales to use.
 I only ever use `en_US.UTF-8` but maybe `es_ES.UTF-8` and `ru-RU.UTF-8` might come in handy.
   * Run `locale-gen` to generate those locales
   * Edit `/etc/locale.conf` to set `LANG=en_US.UTF-8` to make sure US English is the default locale.
   * I never have to edit the keyboard layout since US English is the default, but that's in `/etc/vconsole.conf`
   * Choose a hostname and put it in `/etc/hostname`
   * Populate `/etc/hosts` accordingly with that new hostname:

             127.0.0.1	localhost
             ::1		localhost
             127.0.1.1	myhostname.localdomain	myhostname

   * You'll need the wireless utilities you used in the LiveCD when you reboot in order to get the new system on the network.  `pacman -S iw wpa_supplicant networkmanager dialog` at the least.
 I don't have to manually install firmware but that will depend upon the system.
   * `pacman -S intel-ucode` to install the latest Intel microcode updates
   * Now it's time to configure the boot loader.
 I use `systemd-boot`: